DTLab-LabCN/DTT-mDL-Testing/README.md

 # npm install --force
 ```

+Alternatively, you can run `npm install --legacy-peer-deps`.
+Both `--force` and `--legacy-peer-deps` flags are used to ignore or force dependency resolutions (i.e. to bypass peer dependency conflicts).

+For more information, see the [Note on Dependencies](#note-on-dependencies) section.

 ## Running the app

 4. Start the Development Server: After the dependencies are installed, you can start the Vite development server:

 ```bash
 # npm run dev
 ```

 This will start the application, and you can access it by opening your browser and visiting: